SalitaNgDiyos/Malayang-Biblia-Translation/README.md

 Also check our translations work flow process found here: http://www.xmind.net/m/65GpbK For other inquiries please contact us at malayangbiblia@gmail.com

-Ang Malayang Biblia is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Ang Malayang Biblia is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License -->> https://creativecommons.org/licenses/by-sa/4.0/
 Permissions beyond the scope of this license may be available at malayangbiblia@gmail.com